 In subsequent years, further casts were made from the Dinolab molds: Table 1 summarizes information from Madsen’s (1993) report to the Carnegie Museum and the Field House, together with additional information from Dinolab, kindly provided by Lisa and Chris Madsen.
 Of particular interest is that Dinolab are claimed to have supplied a cast to Odawara in the Kanagawa prefecture of Japan in January 1990 before delivering to the Field House.
 This must be considered doubtful, as the work, begun with the collection of the concrete cast only in June 1989, could scarcely have progressed far enough to deliver a complete cast only seven months later: a date of January 1992 (nine months after the Vernal delivery) is more likely.

 Some reported subsequent casts have proven difficult to track down.
 For example, Nieuwland (2010:68) reported that the new molds “opened up the possibility of a whole slew of further copies of this particular copy, which was immediately exploited by the Las Vegas Natural History Museum.
 One of these has been placed in the Las Vegas Natural History Museum”.
 But this seems to be an error based on misunderstanding Krishtalka’s (1988:17) report of an earlier Las Vegas museum’s intention to make its own molds of the concrete Diplodocus as discussed above.
-The Las Vegas Museum of Natural History (note the subtly different name) went bankrupt and closed in 1990, before the new molds were available for casting, so cannot have received a Diplodocus cast.
+The Las Vegas Museum of Natural History (note the subtly different name) went bankrupt and closed in 1990, before the new molds were available for casting, so it cannot have received a Diplodocus cast.
 The Las Vegas Natural History Museum, a completely different institution which opened in June 1991, has never had a Diplodocus (Michele Jones, pers. comm., 2022).

 The molds taken from the concrete Diplodocus were used again in an eighteen-month project in 1996 and 1997, led by David Letasi, to create a unique exhibit at the Museum of Science and Industry (MOSI) in Tampa, Florida (David Letasi, pers. comm., 2022).
-When Susan Swartz of MOSI obtained a $500,000 grant from the National Science Foundation for the “Assemble a Sauropod” project, the museum board were initially interested in purchasing a cast of a large sauropod skeleton from China.
+When Susan Swartz of MOSI obtained a $500,000 grant from the National Science Foundation for its “Assemble a Sauropod” project, the museum board were initially interested in purchasing a cast of a large sauropod skeleton from China.
 However, based on photographs of this skeleton, Letasi was sceptical about its authenticity.
-On advice from Mark Norell, Letasi consulted Paul Sereno, who had recently seen the specimen in question, and discovered that it was almost entirely extrapolated from handful of bones, these so restored with plaster that it was impossible to determine what was real.
+On advice from Mark Norell, Letasi consulted Paul Sereno, who had recently seen the specimen in question, and discovered that it was almost entirely extrapolated from a handful of bones, these so restored with plaster that it was impossible to determine what was real.
 Sereno therefore wrote to the museum directors, recommending that the project take a different form.
-Jim Kirkland, who was lecturing at a MOSI event at this time, recommended that a Diplodocus skeleton could be used, and that Jim Madsen was able to produce the casts — using the molds taken from the concrete Diplodocus of Vernal..
+Jim Kirkland, who was lecturing at a MOSI event at this time, recommended that a Diplodocus skeleton could be used, and that Jim Madsen was able to produce the casts — using the molds taken from the concrete Diplodocus of Vernal.

 The museum directors approached Madsen, who recommended that two individuals be created and posed together, creating a unique tableau.
 Letasi conceived the idea of mounting one of them in a rearing position: to better understand what this would entail, he consulted Mark Norrell of the American Museum of Natural History, who six years earlier had mounted a cast Barosaurus skeleton in the AMNH atrium (Taylor et al. in prep, b).
 Letasi also consulted Robert Bakker on the active, defensive pose of the quadrupedal skeleton; Phil Currie on the dynamics of the whiplash tail; and Kent Stevens on the mechanics of the rearing posture.
 Sauropod specialist John S. McIntosh reviewed the resulting design.